rsm-gh/akbl/README.md

     --start-white-indicator           Start the indicator (with white icons).

     --start-daemon                    Start the daemon.
-    --daemon-is-on                    Return weather the daemon is running or not.
+    --ping                            Return weather the daemon is running or not.

     --block-testing                   Launch the block testing window.